carteras/IT-CBR/assignments/Network Administration and Security/2022_Semester2_AI1_Learning Stations.md

 some valuable commands.

 ![Text Description automatically
-generated](C:\Users\carte\Desktop\github\IT-CBR\assignments\Network Administration and Security/media/image5.png){width="6.268055555555556in"
+generated](C:\Users\carte\Desktop\github\IT-CBR\assignments\Network Administration and Security/media/image9.png){width="6.268055555555556in"
 height="3.9791666666666665in"}

-You will see that they suggest commands that you may need to solve this level.
+You will see that they suggest commands you may need to solve this level.
 In this case, it is ssh.
 How can we use this?

-Open terminator and in the prompt type man ssh
+Open terminator, and in the prompt, type man ssh

-If you can't use man for some reason, you could search for it on google:
+If you can\'t use man for some reason, you could search for it on
+google:

 <https://linux.die.net/man/1/ssh>

 Learning how to read man files is an important skill.
-However, don't be afraid to supplement your knowledge by abusing google.
+However, don\'t be afraid to supplement your knowledge by abusing google.

 ## Submission Guide